ijrussell/essential-fsharp/Chapters/11 - Recursion.md

 |> List.iter (printfn "%s")
 ```

-This is quite a nice extensible approach to the FizzBuzz problem as adding `(7, "Bazz")` is trivial.
+This is quite a nice extensible approach to the FizzBuzz problem as adding additional items such as `(7, "Bazz")` is trivial.

 ```fsharp
 let mapping = [(3, "Fizz"); (5, "Buzz"); (7, "Bazz")]
 ```

-Having produced a nice solution to the FizzBuzz problem using recursion,

-Whilst recursion is the primary mechanism for solving these types of problems in pure functional languages like Haskell, F# has some other approaches that may prove to be simpler to implement and potentially more performant.

 Let's have a look at how we can solve another popular algorithm, Quicksort.

 ## Quicksort using recursion

-[Quicksort](https://www.tutorialspoint.com/data_structures_algorithms/quick_sort_algorithm.htm) is a nice algorithm to create in F# because of the availability of some very useful collection functions in the List module:
+[Quicksort](https://www.tutorialspoint.com/data_structures_algorithms/quick_sort_algorithm.htm) is a nice algorithm to create in F# because of the availability of some very useful functions in the `List` module:

 ```fsharp
 let rec qsort input =